rilpires/macondo_gen/README.md

 ## TODO
 - There is some basic commands that are not implemented yet (like creating agents runtime)
-- Add more documentation on commands
+- Add more documentation on commands and features
 - Add more mathematical operators and functions
 - Add more examples
 - Add more tests